jameslintaylor/owners-manual/README.md

   Let's talk about your weekend, and after that we can talk about work, if you want.

 - **Space**.
 I am not at my best when I feel trapped.
-Whether it be a rigid schedule, a tired way of thinking, or external pressure, feeling trapped does nothing for my personal well-being, nor the work I produce.
+Whether it be a rigid schedule, a tired way of thinking, or external pressure, feeling trapped does nothing for my personal wellbeing, nor the work I produce.
 Idealistic?
 Definitely.

 ## What I don't value